Lia-Pires/Complete-blog-with-Django/README.md

 # Complete blog with Django

 ## About
  A full stack blog application.
-Using Django/Python. (in progress)

  ## Requisitos